 Since cleaning the entire machine only takes minutes, it makes sense to add it to your cleaning routine.
 A sparkling coffee maker brews the best and cleanest cup of coffee, and it prolongs the life of the appliance too.
-There are also ways to clean alternative coffee makers, like Nespresso machines and Keurigs.
+There are methods on how to clean a Nespresso machine and how to clean a Keurig.

 Maintaining a Clean Coffee Maker

 The best way to keep your coffee pot bacteria and mold-free is by filling the reservoir with a clean container.
 The coffee maker’s reservoir grows germs and mold for a few reasons.
 For the first cup, most users fill the reservoir with a clean mug.
 However, for the second cup, they often simply rinse their mug and use it to fill the tank again.
 This practice is problematic because a rinsed mug still contains plenty of bacteria transferred from the mouth or coffee additives such as milk or creamer.
 Since bacteria flourish in a warm moist environment, they immediately begin to multiply.
 Multiply this scenario by many in an office setting, and it is easy to see why this is a serious problem.